|home||march 2020||groups||previous||contact us|

 The Society of Analytical

-invites you to the second of its innovative, residential weekends
+is currently planning the third of its innovative, residential weekends

 based in Grasmere, Lake District, U.K.